Sweat the small stuff

 Personally, taking up boxing was one of the “big” things that helped me get to a new level.
 As difficult as it was in the beginning, it eventually became the core of a whole new lifestyle.

-But what we often overlook is the impact of “small” stuff on improving our lives.
+Don't overlook the impact of “small” stuff in improving our lives

 In any coaching I do, and in my own life, I place a great deal of emphasis on attention to detail, organization, and on using smaller goals, tasks, etc to build confidence and support larger goals and aspirations.